How a 45% TC Increase Started with One Presentation

 Want to give this a try?

-My clients have landed offers from Walmart, Tesla, Stripe, Intuit, Microsoft, Nvidia, and Tubi in Staff, Principal, GPM, and Director of Product roles with TC up to $728K so far in 2025.
+My clients have landed offers from Meta, Google, Microsoft, Walmart, Tesla, Stripe, Intuit, Nvidia, Glean, Retool, Apple and Tubi in Staff, principal, GPM, and Director of Product roles with TC up to $1.2M so far in 2025.

 They didn’t get there by relying on AI-generated prep or regurgitated frameworks.